Chapter 9 Hypothesis Testing

 # … with 38 more rows

-The variable id acts as an identification variable for all 48 rows, the decision variable indicates whether the applicant was selected for promotion or not, while the gender variable indicates the gender of the name used on the resume.
+variable indicates the gender of the name used on the resume.
 Recall that this data does not pertain to 24 actual men and 24 actual women, but rather 48 identical resumes of which 24 were assigned stereotypically “male” names and 24 were assigned stereotypical “female” names.

-Let’s perform an exploratory data analysis of the relationship between the two categorical variables decision and gender.
+.
 Recall that we saw in Section 2.8.3 that one way we can visualize such a relationship is using a stacked barplot.

 Observe in Figure 9.1 that it appears that resumes with female names were much less likely to be accepted for promotion.
-Let’s quantify these promotion rates by computing the proportion of resumes accepted for promotion for each group using the dplyr package for data wrangling:
+Let’s quantify these promotion rates by computing the proportion of resumes accepted for promotion for each group using the dplyr

 # A tibble: 4 x 3